michaeljymsgutierrez/arm-js-library/README.md

         // Note: autoResolve is only available on query, queryRecord, findAll, findRecord functions.
         // By default autoResolve is set to true.
         autoResolve: false,

+        // Ignore payload serve as list of keys to be omitted on request payload.
+        ignorePayload: ['attributes.address2', 'attributes.address1'],

         // Override serve as request override for the default configuration of axios current request.
         // Currently support host, namespace, path and headers for the meantime.